×

 Will I save money living in Bali?

 "It is highly likely that you will save money living in Bali compared to the United States.
 The cost of living in Bali is generally lower than in the US, with more affordable housing, transportation, and food options.
 Additionally, healthcare and entertainment expenses are typically less expensive in Bali.
-However, the amount of money you save will depend on your lifestyle choices and spending habits," explained one expat.
+However, the amount of money you save will depend on your lifestyle choices and spending habits," remarked one expat in Bali.

 What is the average cost of housing in Bali?